nxxm/cpp-gh-action/README.md

              For webassembly : ``-t wasm-cxx17``
              In default nxxm choose -t wasm-cxx17

 ``dir`` : Base dir is filled by GitHub and contains all your pull request or push directory. but if you just want to compile a specific folder you can fill in the path to it, for e.g ``./src/banana``.
-Dont forget do write the ``./``

  ``exclude`` : Directories within project dir to exclude from source analysis
                Repeat to exclude multiple dirs e.g.  ``-x="benchmark/" -x="test/"``